18fadly-anthony/backr-py/README.md

 8. use separate variables for backr_location

-9. restor —clean feature to remove old backups
+9. restor —clean feature to remove old backups from backup list

+10. use Makefile to compile files in installation

 ## Installation